christorreed/ReeditShipManagement/README.md

 So you have a pretty new ship...
 We'll run RSM in a minute, but first let's do a few preperation steps to make it easy...

 * **Name your lights:**
-	* Simply name sure the word `interior` is contained within the name of all interior lights, and NOT for exterior lights.
+	* Simply make sure the word `interior` is contained within the name of all interior lights, and NOT for exterior lights.
 * **Prepare for mass renaming:**
 	* RSM is going to rename every block on your ship, and you might have names you wish to retain.
 	* For example, you might have a camera called `Camera Forward`.